galv-team/galv-backend/README.md

 ### Gotchas

 - The docker-compose file only mounts the `galv-backend` directory, so if you add a new file or directory, to the project root, you will need to rebuild the container.
+- The `app` container is started with `server.sh`.
+If this file has acquired non-LF line endings, the container will report that it can't be found when starting.

 ### Setting up in PyCharm